weaveworks/weave-gitops-private/docs/rfcs/promotion-markers/README.md

 to determine the path for manifest to promote.
 2. Discover the field to promote: not required as we could resolve it via the schema `spec.chart.spec.version`.

+##### Evaluation

+__Pros__

+- Resolution defined within the pipelines boundaries (manifest and configuration repo).
+- Pipeline behaviours like promotions don't impose restrictions in application manifests (loosely coupled solution).
+- Application manifests does not know about pipelines.

+__Cons__

+- Same discovery mechanism applies to any application in any deployment target within any environment so there is a need for consistency.

 #### Leverage labels or annotations

 This alternative tries to address the same problem using a solution based on kubernetes annotations.